Thanks for visiting Free Tours by Foot New York!

 The free show includes beautiful, bright floral arrangements as well as special events including live music, and kids’ activities.
 For more information, click here.

-This annual parade draws thousands of people from all over who come to celebrate their Irish heritage or just join in the festivities.
+This annual parade draws thousands of people from all over who come to celebrate their Irish heritage.
+It is on March 17, 2020.

-The parade route starts 44th Street and 5th Avenue and continues on 5th avenue to all the way to 79th St, finishing at the American Irish Historical Society at East 80th Street.
+The parade route starts on 44th St. 5th Avenue and continues to 79th St., finishing at the American Irish Historical Society.

 Admittedly, these passes have a cost.
 However, if you plan well, you will essentially get several tickets to attractions or tours each day for free.